The dynamics of generic Kuperberg flows: Shape of the minimal set

 \begin{lemma} The inclusion $\fN_0 \subset \mK$ is a homotopy equivalence, and hence $\fN_0$ is homotopy equivalent to a bouquet of three circles. \end{lemma} \proof The inclusion $\{x \in \mW \mid r(x) \geq 2\} \subset \mW$ is a homotopy equivalence, with both spaces retracting to the circle $\{ x=(2, \theta, 0) \mid 0 \leq \theta \leq 2\pi\}$.
 The identification map $\tau \colon \mW \to \mK$ creates a cross-arc between the circle and itself for each of the insertion maps $\sigma_i$, as illustrated in Figure~\ref{fig:K}.
 Thus, both spaces are homotopy equivalent to the curve in Figure~\ref{fig:homotopyK}, and so are homotopy equivalent to a bouquet of three circles. \endproof

-We fix notation for the generators of $\pi_1(\fN_0, \omega_0)$ as identified above.
-Let $[a]$ be the class defined by the loop starting at $\omega_0$ and following the Reeb cylinder around in a counterclockwise direction back to $\omega_0$.
+We fix notation for the generators of $H_1(\fN_0; \mZ)$ as identified above.
+Let $[R]$ be the class defined by the loop starting at $\omega_0$ and following the Reeb cylinder around in a counterclockwise direction back to $\omega_0$.
 For $i=1,2$, let $[b_i]$ be the class defined by the straight path from $\omega_0$ to $\omega_i$, then following the cross-arc created by the insertion $\sigma_i$ and then returning to $\omega_0$.
-Then $\pi_1(\fN_0, \omega_0)$ is the free group generated by $\{ [a], [b_1] , [b_2]\}$.
-Note that the choice of the generators $[b_1]$ and $[b_2]$ have an ambiguity in terms of how the end of the cross-arc is joined to the basepoint $\omega_0$ to close the path, and differing choices can result in multiplying by a factor of $[a]$.
+Then $H_1(\fN_0; \mZ)$ is the group generated by $\{ [R], [b_1] , [b_2]\}$.
+Note that the choice of the generators $[b_1]$ and $[b_2]$ have an ambiguity in terms of how the end of the cross-arc is joined to the basepoint $\omega_0$ to close the path.
+Differing choices of closing paths result in the addition of an integer multiple of $[R]$.
 We make a choice of these connecting paths, and consider the choice fixed in the following.

 Next, we consider the construction of $\fN_1$ which introduces the notion of \emph{filled double propellers}, and also reveals the mechanisms for the change in the topology of the spaces $\fN_k$ as $k$ increases.